ShwethalT/pHMM/README.md

 Code is implemented in R. The version of RStudio that I created it in on is R.4.4.0 but if HMM package is installed then I think it should run on either IDEs as well.
 I recommend RStudio just for convenience.
-To load the code please click on the R source file entitled JumpingHMM in IDE of choice (RStudio recommended)
+To load the code please click on the R source file entitled pHMM in IDE of choice (RStudio recommended)
 Note: I have taken guidance from the in class exercise and the profile HMM scripts we used during lecture to make this script.

 ## Running the script